Stockholm Waterfront building

 To the above demand, Waterfront had to be utterly energy-efficient to answer to the overall sustainability and climate-smart target of the building.

 Unusual and unique solutions

-The Waterfront Building shares its energy system with the hotel and congress centre in the Stockholm Waterfront complex.
+Stockholm Waterfront Building shares its energy system, including ventilation, heating and cooling, with the hotel and congress centre in the Waterfront complex.

-The congress centre’s glass façade and double-glazed windows act not only as a soundproofing barrier but also as solar collectors, supplying power to the Stockholm Waterfront buildings.
+The congress centre’s glass façade and double-glazed windows are a soundproofing barrier and also solar collectors, supplying power to the entire property.
 An average of 1 MW of thermal energy is collected by the 1,040 m2 of solar collectors every day.
 That is equivalent to 90,000 standard low-energy light bulbs.

 Parasol units for a good indoor climate today and tomorrow

 In terms of Swegon solutions in the Waterfront building, our Parasol climate module is chosen.
 This four way climate module allows for a number of benefits, both for today and tomorrow.
 First and foremost, it has a wide working range which makes it purposeful in many different use cases, it can easily be adapted to different businesses' requirements and office layouts.
 It is also a climate module connected to the ventilation duct which means that it has no fan, and no moving parts, and is therefore uncomplicated in terms of maintenance.

 As implied in the presentation of Waterfront, focus has been paid to the sound level inside the building.
 With that as a demand, our Swegon CLA sound attenuator was selected.
 Aside from its excellent ability to prevent noice, it also has an exceptionally low installation height which allows for high ceilings and spacious indoor environments.